UltimateGamer200/UltraColor/.github/ISSUE_TEMPLATE/bug-report.md

 3.)
 If needed, upload your UltraColor folder and any errors in a site like pastebin.com.
 How to upload your folder?
-a) Right-click the folder and follow the instructions in the gif.
-For macOS right-click and select "Compress":
+a) Right-click the folder and select "Send To ->Compressed (zip folder)".
+For macOS right-click and select "Compress".
-b) Then simply drag and drop the ZIP file into the issue field:
+b) Then simply drag and drop the ZIP file into the issue field.

 Thank you.
 Please remove this text and write your actual issue below.